-In the past twenty years, I have personally purchased eleven businesses.
+In the past thirty years, I have personally purchased thirteen businesses.
 I have used a business broker in nearly every transaction.
 Even though I would consider myself a very savvy buyer, there are three things that a business broker can do that are very helpful.

 “How To Buy A Good Business At A Great Price is an outstanding information source that every business buyer should read before purchasing a business.
 It will save you time, money, and will reduce the chances of making a mistake that could cost you everything!”

 They can provide you with access to business for sale listings and details about the business that you may not discover on your own.
 Although the majority of businesses sold in the U.S. are not done through brokers, some states have a multiple listing service of businesses for sale, similar to residential real estate.
 In states that do not offer this, brokers will often only show you their own listings.
 In those cases, you’d have to work with several brokers just to see a variety.
 You may want to search for your state's, “business broker association” and see if such a service exists.

 Have A Buffer Between You and The Seller

 They can be a conduit to help deliver bad news to the seller.
 There may be instances where you have to retract or modify an offer and certainly times where you’ll need to adopt an aggressive negotiating position.
 Since you’ll most likely need the seller to train you after the purchase, it’s not a good idea to aggravate them too severely.
 As such, let the business broker deliver the bad news.

 A business purchase, no matter how small, requires a tremendous amount of coordination and document chasing.
 The data you’ll need from a seller to evaluate a business, the documentation required to close a deal, and the overall chasing that must be done between buyer/seller and their professional advisors can be astounding.
 A good broker will be an enormous help putting all of it together.